wakeuprosie/llm-fundamentals-portfolio/README.md

 Scaling Large Language Models requires an understanding of distributed systems, hardware economics, and scaling laws.
 While application-layer AI often focuses on model performance metrics like latency and prompt adherence, Core AI infrastructure requires systems-level approaches to unblocking compute bottlenecks.

-This repository serves as a study of LLM infrastructure—built from first principles.
+This repository serves as a study of LLM infrastructure built from first principles.
 Rather than relying on high-level abstractions, these artifacts deconstruct the pipeline from token compression algorithms to multi-node GPU synchronization.

 ## Portfolio Artifacts